Logo

 Ina Garten left her government job in 1978 after spotting an ad for a 400-square-foot specialty food store called Barefoot Contessa in Westhampton Beach, New York.

-Ina Garten kept the name when she took over; it meshed well with her idea of an "elegant but earthy" lifestyle.
+Ina Garten kept the name; it meshed well with her idea of an "elegant but earthy" lifestyle.

 In East Hampton, Garten expanded the store over seven times its original size, from its original 400 square feet to more than 3,000 square feet.

-In 1996, after two decades of operating Barefoot Contessa, Ina Garten again found herself seeking a change; she sold the store to two employees, Amy Forst and Parker Hodges, but retained ownership of the building itself.
+In 1996, after two decades of operating Barefoot Contessa, Ina Garten again found herself seeking a change; she sold the store to two employees, Amy Forst and Parker Hodges.

-Ina Garten did not reopen the shop but retained the property for potential new tenants.
+Ina Garten did not reopen the shop but kept the property for potential new tenants.

 In 1999, Ina Garten reemerged with her attention turned to publishing.